julissan/FrontendMasters-Getting-Started-with-JavaScript-v2/Notas.md

         Is when a function "remembers" the variables outside of it, even if you pass that function elsewhere.
         It is only a closure when that function is passed somewhere.
+        It's a very important concept in programming

 "this" KEYWORD & PROTORYPES

+    - "this":

+        A function's "this" references the execution context for that call, determined entirely by  how the function was called.
+        Allows to give a function a dynamic context, to use the same function in different contexts baed on how you call the function.
+(Reusability principle)

+        this-aware function: Functions that contain the "this" keyword

+        Rules: (to complement the contents of the course, the following definitions were taken from:    https://medium.com/swlh/javascript-this-ac28f8e0f65d#:~:text=Implicit%20Binding%20is%20applied%20when,left%20side%20of%20the%20dot.)

+            1. Default Binding/Direct Invocation: This in Default Binding points to the global object.
+Default binding is applied for standalone functions and is the fallback option for all other types.

+            2. Implicit Binding/Method Invocation: Implicit Binding is applied when you invoke a function in an Object using the dot notation. this in such scenarios will point to the object using which the function was invoked.
+Or simply the object on the left side of the dot.

+                2.a Nested Function
+                When a function is nested inside a method of an object, the context of the inner function depends only on its invocation type and not on the outer function’s context.

+                2.b Method separated from the object
+                When we copy an object method to a new variable, we are creating a reference to the function.

+            3. Explicit Binding/Indirect Invocation: In this method, you can force a function to use a certain object as its this.
+Explicit Binding can be applied using call(), apply(), and bind().

+                call(): Pass in the required object as the first parameter during the function call.
+The actual parameters are passed after the object.

+                apply(): Similar to call() with a difference in the way the actual arguments are passed.
+Here, the actual arguments are passed as an array.

+                bind(): In this method, you create a new function with a fixed this.
+These types of functions created using bind() are commonly known as bound functions.

+            4. New binding | Constructor invocation: New binding is applied when we create an object using Function Constructors.

+                4.a Function without Return
+                When we invoke a function using the new operator, internally the following steps are done:
+                    1. The constructor function is invoked and an object is internally created, inheriting the prototype of the constructor function used.
+                    2. The properties and functions are added to this object as per the function definition.
+                    3. This newly created object is returned and is assigned to the LHS variable at the functional call.

+                4.b Function with Return
+                The returned object is assigned to the LHS variable at the function call and the prototype of the constructor function is NOT inherited.

+            Arrow Functions:
+            Normal functions in JS abide by the 4 rules mentioned above.
+But ES6 introduces a special kind of function that does not use these rules, known as arrow functions.
+            Arrow functions use “lexical scoping” to figure out what the value of this should be.
+Lexical scoping is a fancy way of saying it uses “this” from the outer function in which it is defined.
+            Simply put, when an arrow function is invoked, JS literally takes the this value from the outer function where the arrow function is declared.
+I repeat, the outer function, NOT the outer object in which it is defined.
+                a.
+If the outer function is a normal function, this depends upon the type of binding of the outer function.
+                b.
+If the outer function is an arrow function, JS again checks for the next outer function and this process continues till the global object.

+            Conclusion:
+            The this value in a function depends on how the function is called.
+            Default Binding: Window Object
+            Implicit Binding: Object on the LHS of dot notation.
+            Explicit Binding: Object passed as first parameter in call(), apply(), bind().
+            New Binding: The LHS object in the function call will be referred to as this in the function.
+            Arrow functions simply use the this value from its surroundings.

+    - Prototypes:

+        Prototypal Class Pattern: Before "Class{}" arrived JavaScript, this was the way to use "Classes" on JS, by creating a constructor method, and the using the dot notation to invoked the prototype keyword as a way to add functions to the "Class" defined in the constructor function.

+    - Class {}:

+        A way to define classes like you can do in other programming languages, it's the same behavior that the prototypal class pattern but with an easier to read/use syntax.

 PRACTICE